SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.2.6.md

 | Modified by | User name of the user who last modified the service.       |

 > [!NOTE]
+>
 > - When you upgrade to DataMiner version 10.2.6, a check will be performed to make sure your system includes an up-to-date SRM solution.
 If the installed SRM solution is not up-to-date, you will be asked to update it before continuing with the DataMiner upgrade.
 > - These properties will only be added to existing services the first time those services are updated.
 > - These properties will not be available in alarms that are included in a service.

 #### DataMiner Object Model: Defining a TTL for DomTemplates, DomInstances and DomInstance history \[ID_32662\]

-It is now possible to define a time to live property for the following types of DomManager objects:
+It is now possible to define a "time to live" property for the following types of DomManager objects:

 | Object type                        | Property              |
 |------------------------------------|-----------------------|